 Whilst current falling rates are positive for mortgage borrowers in isolation, the figures across the past few years tell a more complicated story.
 Early 2023 was a particularly uncertain time for homeowners in the wake of September 2022’s disastrous mini Budget.
 Some lenders introduced rates higher even than their standard variable rates (SVRs), which is usually the most expensive rate on the market.

 Rates gradually declined in the following months as the government took steps to tackle inflation, but then suddenly ramped up in July 2023 and reached an even higher peak in August.
 One major contributing factor was that the Bank of England base rate was unexpectedly forecast to reach 5.75% by the end of the year, when experts had previously not expected it to breach 5%.
-The base rate was then held at 5.25% for fourteen consecutive months, before finally being reduced to 5% in August 2024.
+The base rate was then held at 5.25% for fourteen consecutive months, before it was finally reduced to 5% in August 2024.
+It fell again in December last year and then again in February 2025 to its current level of 4.5%.

 It’s important to remember, however, that rather than being pegged to the base rate, fixed mortgage rates are predominantly determined by what is happening to ‘swap’ rates.
 These are fixed rates that institutions charge each other to borrow money.

 Swap rates are affected by various factors, including long-term market projections for the Bank of England base rate, as well as the broader economic outlook.
-Swap rates have declined month on month which has led to mortgage lenders cutting rates.
-You can learn more about swap rates and their impact on fixed rate mortgages in our guide What are swap rates and how do they affect my mortgage?
+Swap rates have declined recently following market turmoil which arose due to US tariffs, and this in turn has led to mortgage lenders cutting rates.
+You can learn more about swap rates and their impact on fixed-rate mortgages in our guide What are swap rates and how do they affect my mortgage?

-The average Standard Variable Rate (SVR) – the interest rate your lender puts you on once your introductory deal ends – remains over 8%, having peaked at 8.19% over the past few months.
-This means the difficult choice that has faced homeowners on their lender’s SVR for the last few months remains the same: ride out these hefty repayments in the hope that fixed-rate deals will continue to trickle down, or snap up a deal now and slash your repayments – but risk losing out on better deals down the line.
+The average Standard Variable Rate (SVR) – the interest rate your lender puts you on once your introductory deal ends – currently stands just below 8%, having peaked at 8.19% in December 2023.
+This means homeowners on their lender’s SVR face a difficult choice if they think fixed rates may have further to falle: ride out these hefty repayments in the hope that fixed-rate deals will continue to trickle down, or snap up a deal now and slash your repayments – but risk losing out on better deals down the line.

-It’s worth noting that the average shelf life of a mortgage product rose from 15 days to 30 in July, but it’s still a good ide to act fast if you’re on the fence about a particular deal.
+It’s worth noting that the average shelf life of a mortgage product rose from 16 days to 21 days in April, but it’s still a good idea to act fast if you’re on the fence about a particular deal.
 The good news is that most lenders will allow you to secure into your next mortgage three to six months before your current deal finishes.
 This means you can tie in a rate now, and then keep an eye on the market.
 If rates subsequently fall before your new deal begins, you’re free to move to a better rate, but if rates rise, you have peace of mind that you’ve already secured a competitive deal.

 Want to speak to a mortgage advisor?
 Speaking to an experienced mortgage advisor can help you to understand your options and get a great deal on your mortgage.